2020 WAC women's basketball tournament

 The 2020 WAC women's basketball tournament was a postseason women's basketball tournament for the Western Athletic Conference during the 2019–20 season.
-All tournament games was set to play at the Orleans Arena in Paradise, Nevada, from March 11–14, 2020.
-The tournament champion would have receive the WAC's automatic bid to the 2020 NCAA women's tournament.
+All tournament games were set to play at the Orleans Arena in Paradise, Nevada, from March 11–14, 2020.
+The tournament champion would have received the WAC's automatic bid to the 2020 NCAA women's tournament.

 Seeds

 Eight of the 9 teams in the WAC are eligible to compete in the conference tournament.
 California Baptist is ineligible due to their transition from Division II to Division I. Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.